freeCodeCamp/chapter/CONTRIBUTING.md

 <details><summary>Step 2 - Prepare the Development Environment</summary>

-**Prerequisite**:  A supported command line terminal and shell must exist on your development device and the options vary by operating system.
+**Prerequisite**:  All `commands` will be run within a terminal's command line / shell on your development device.
+Options vary by operating system.

 * Linux - the pre-installed terminal, usually running a _bash_ or _sh_ shell, should work in its default "out of the box" configuration.
 * Mac - the pre-installed _Terminal_ in MacOS, usually running a zsh shell, should work in its default "out of the box" configuration.
 * Windows - options for running a Linux terminal and shell within Windows include:
     * [Windows Subsystem Linux with Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) with a Linux distribution, such as [_Ubuntu 20.04 for Windows_](https://ubuntu.com/tutorials/ubuntu-on-windows) or [other supported Linux distributions](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-6---install-your-linux-distribution-of-choice).
         > Note: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/) is an **optional** terminal interface tool.
 It can only open a Linux shell if WSL and a Linux distro already exist.
-    * _Git Bash_ - this terminal + shell is included with _Git for Windows_.
+    * _Git Bash_ - this terminal shell emulates Linux and is included in _Git for Windows_.
 It works, but is more likely to have permission errors or minor inconsistencies.
     * _PowerShell_ and _cmd_ may run the **_Chapter_** app in _Docker Mode_, but these Windows native shells are not supported for this project.

 **Prerequisite**: [Git](https://git-scm.com/downloads) must exist (run ``git --version`` to check) within your development terminal / shell.

-All `commands` in this document need to be run within a terminal / shell.

 1. Decide if you will [authenticate to GitHub using SSH or HTTPS](https://docs.github.com/en/github/authenticating-to-github/about-authentication-to-github#authenticating-with-the-command-line).
     * SSH - uses SSH key authentication instead of a username and password.
-    * HTTPS - uses a username and [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-For security, avoid using your GitHub password.
+    * HTTPS - uses a GitHub username and [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+For security, use a PAT instead of a GitHub password.

 2. Change directories (`cd`) to wherever you want the **_Chapter_** project to be downloaded by Git.
     > Note: Windows using WSL + a Linux distro maintains its own file system.
 Use a sub-directory within the Linux /home/username/ filesystem path.
 The alternative, using a directory within _C:\_ or _/mnt/c_, will cause everything to run very slowly.

-3. [Clone](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories) your GitHub fork of **_Chapter_**.
+3. [Clone](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories) your GitHub fork of **_Chapter_** using the SSH or HTTP method you selected above.
 Replace _YOUR_USER_NAME_ with your GitHub username.
-This command will download the entire Git repository fork into a sub-directory named _chapter_ inside of the current directory.

     * [SSH method](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories#cloning-with-ssh-urls) - `git clone git@github.com:YOUR_USER_NAME/Chapter.git`
     * [HTTPS method](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories#cloning-with-https-urls) - `git clone https://github.com/YOUR_USER_NAME/chapter.git`

+     This command will download the entire Git repository fork into a sub-directory named _chapter_ inside of the current directory.
 Your forked repository of code will be referred to as the _origin_ .

 4. Configure the [**_Chapter_**](https://github.com/freeCodeCamp/chapter) repository as the _upstream_.
 Doing this allows you to regularly synchronize code changes from the _upstream_ to your _origin_ fork.